stevector/stevector_posts/_drafts/2016-06-11-drupal-7-to-drupal-8-migration-diary-part-2-config-installer.md

 # Enter Configuration Installer

-Configuration Installer allows me to use the workflow that I want.
+[Configuration Installer](https://www.drupal.org/project/config_installer) allows me to use the workflow that I want.
+(Thanks to [Alex Pott](https://www.drupal.org/u/alexpott) for writing it!)
 Drupal bases new installations on installation profiles.
 In Drupal 8, each install profile is expected to provide the configuration it needs in the form of `.yml` files.
 For most every install profile, those `.yml` files live inside the directory of the install profile.
 See the directory structure of core's [Standard](http://cgit.drupalcode.org/drupal/tree/core/profiles/standard?h=8.1.2) and [Minimal](http://cgit.drupalcode.org/drupal/tree/core/profiles/minimal?h=8.1.2) install profiles.
 Configuration Installer is a way to say "my configuration is actually over in `sites/default/config`."
+It's a workaround that works.
+[Here's a pull request that updates the permissions for the Content Administrator configuration and changes some Behat tests accordingly](https://github.com/stevector/nerdologues-d8/pull/67/files).
+If it

 # Wait, why do I need this?

-I would not need Configuration Installer if I was will to commit to a canonical Drupal 8 database.
+I would not need Configuration Installer if I established a canonical Drupal 8 database.
 But I don't want to do that yet.
 A Drupal site has three main parts:

 - Version-controlled code.
-- Files ignored from version control.
+- Files ignored from version control (mostly uploaded images/documents).
 - A database.

-The database is the element that is the easiest part to mess up.
-That's why Drupal 8 introduced new configuration management tools that move focus from the database to version controlled code.
+The database is the element that is the easiest part to mess up and the hardest to restore after a mistaken change.
+That's why Drupal 8 introduced new configuration management tools that move focus from the database to version controlled code. *Configuration does still live in the database* as far as a runtime Drupal site is concerned but it is so cleanly imported and exported to code that mental focus goes to the files.

-To do a migration between any versions of Drupal, developers have to transition from a canonical Drupal 7 database to a canonical Drupal 8 database.
+In essence, a Drupal-to-Drupal migration is the transitioning from one set of canonical code/files/database to another.
 I want to minimize the amount of time that I have two canonical databases to worry about.
-Right now I can think that any pull request I make on my code can result in the running of a full data migration to a disposable Drupal 8 database.
+Right now I can think that any pull request I make on my Drupal 8 code can result in the running of a full data migration to a disposable Drupal 8 database.
 If there is something I don't like about the Drupal 8 database that is produced by the pull request, I can throw it away and try again.

-If I did have a canonical Drupal 8 database, it would be running on some tag of my Drupal 8 code's master branch and I would be much more hesitant to make merges to master out of fear that I might mess up the Drupal 8 canonical database.
+If I did have a canonical Drupal 8 database, it would be running on some tag of my Drupal 8 code's master branch.
+I would be much more hesitant to make merges to master out of fear that I might mess up the Drupal 8 canonical database.

- as There is a reason the Drupal core community spent so much time in the Drupal 8 development cycle on Configuration Management.
-It allows for much of our workflow

- is technically an install profile.
-I think of it first as the thing I need achieve my desired workflow.
-The fact that it is an install profile is an implementation detail in my mind.
+# So where are the relevant pieces in the project?

+(These links are to a specific git hash in my Drupal 8 repo because the relevant code might have moved by the time you are reading this blog post.)

+* [The Configuration Installer profile lives in the top-level `profiles` directory](https://github.com/stevector/nerdologues-d8/tree/dbb0f71d5d71509d734ad47ab24a6a8f8ec12732/profiles/config_installer).
+Soon, I'll probably switch to managing it (and all contrib projects) with Composer and then I won't worry directly about where they go.
+* The actual `.yml` files live in [`sites/default/config`](https://github.com/stevector/nerdologues-d8/tree/dbb0f71d5d71509d734ad47ab24a6a8f8ec12732/sites/default/config).
+* With each pull request, the installation is run [inside CircleCI](https://github.com/stevector/nerdologues-d8/blob/master/circle.yml#L73) (and again in a Pantheon Multidev environment) using `drush site-install config_installer`.